2008 Season

 Team Changes

 North Dakota State and South Dakota State both left the Great West Conference to join the Missouri Valley Football Conference.
-The other two Dakota programs (North Dakota and South Dakota) began their transition from the Division II North Central Conference to the FCS in 2008 with their first season of eligibility in 2012.
+The other two Dakota programs (North Dakota and South Dakota) began their transition from the Division II North Central Conference to the FCS in 2008 as members of the Great West with their first full season of eligibility in 2012.

 Samford hopped from the Ohio Valley Conference to the Southern Conference while Stony Brook and Presbyterian both went from FCS independent into the Big South Conference.